 How we measure and why it is important

 Merchant Score is a way to measure how good a merchant is at delivering what is promised to the customer when making a purchase.
-It is a summary rating of the following four parts that assesses the merchant's performance.
-It is the customer's experience that affects the factors of the Merchant Score.
+The rating is based on issues related to number of missing and regretted orders, complaints and how well the customer service is managed by the merchant.
+In other words, it is the customer's experience that affects the factors of the Merchant Score.
 A merchant with a high Merchant Score has more satisfied customers and will thus make our customers come back more often and together we get more satisfied customers and more sales.
-This should be interpreted as a fair way forward to improve the marketplace for both customers and for the merchants who do an exceptionally good job every day.

 Merchant Score is measured continuously based on statistics from the last 30-90 days.

 The missing rate is related to your ability to deliver the product and is based on late or missing orders and can include both unfulfilled and unhandled orders.

 Tips & tricks to improve your missing rate: